Gricci95RR/X-ray-diffractometer-framework/README.md

 # X-Ray Diffractometer for Crystal Characterization

-This framework controls the custom-built X-Ray Diffractometer (XRD) of the Mechatronics, Robotics, and Operations Section.
-X-Ray diffraction is used to characterize crystal collimators in terms of bending, miscut, and torsion angles.
+This C++ framework manages a custom-built X-ray Diffractometer (XRD).
+The XRD system utilizes X-ray diffraction to assess silicon crystal collimators by measuring bending, miscut, and torsion angles.
+The code is designed with a modular architecture to optimize the control of the mechatronic device.

 ## Table of Contents